This feature is available in RStudio 1.1 (1.1.383 or higher).

 Advanced - Environment Variables

-Within a terminal session, the following environment variable is set on all platforms.
+The terminal shell is started as a child process of the current rsession and will inherit its environment variables.
+Additionally, within a terminal session, the following environment variable is set on all platforms.

 The following are only set on Mac, Linux, and Server (shown with example values):